Biserial algebras and generic bricks: Minimal brick-infinite biserial algebras

-\emph{Proof of the claim}: Assume that $\beta: a \to b$ does not appear in the good path $p$.
+\begin{proof} Assume otherwise, that is, suppose $\beta: a \to b$ does not appear in the good path $p$.
 Then we take a starting subpath $p'$ of $p$ (thus starting at $a$) which is minimal with the property of ending at $b$.
-It follows from Lemma \ref{LemmaParallel} that $a$ has to be a starting vertex of an arrow in $p'$.
-Since that arrow cannot be $\beta$, it has to be the first arrow of $p'$.
-This yields that there is no good path starting with $p'$ ending with $b$.
-This is a contradiction and proves our claim. $ $
+Applying Lemma \ref{LemmaParallel} to $\beta$ and $p'$ yields that $a$ has to be the ending vertex of an arrow in $p'$.
+Hence, there is a non-trivial good path $q$ from $a$ to $a$ such that $p' = p''q$ where $p''$ is a good path starting at $a$ and ending at $b$, and it does not go through $\beta$.
+But this means that $p''$ starts with $p'$, which yields an expression $p''= q'p'$, for a good path $q'$, and therefore $p' = q'p'q$.
+This is absurd and completes the proof. \end{proof}

 We recall that a generalized barbell algebra whose bar is of positive length is simply called a barbell algebra (see Subsection \ref{Subsection:Minimal brick-infinite algebras}).
 In the next definition, we specify a particular type of barbell algebras which are important in the proof of our main theorem.